Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: An efficient rank-based estimator

 The vector-valued function

 is called the \emph{efficient influence function}.
-According to~\eqref{eqn:efficiency}, an estimator sequence $\hat{\theta}_n$ is efficient for $\theta$ if and only if $\sqrt{n} (\hat{\theta}_n - \theta)$ is asymptotically linear in the efficient influence function.
-By Proposition~\ref{prop:effscore}, each component of the efficient influence function is a centered quadratic form in the Gaussianized vector $\vc{z} \in \reals^p$, where $z_j = \qnorm(u_j)$ and $u_j = F_j(x_j)$.
+According to \eqref {eqn:efficiency}, an estimator sequence $\hat{\theta}_n$ is efficient for $\theta$ if and only if $\sqrt{n} (\hat{\theta}_n - \theta)$ is asymptotically linear in the efficient influence function.
+By Proposition~\ref{prop:effscore}, each component of the efficient influence function is a centered quadratic form in the Gaussianized vector $\mathbf{z} \in\reals^p$, where $z_j = \Phi^{-1}(u_j)$ and $u_j = F_j(x_j)$.
 This fact will be extensively used in Section~\ref{SEC:QUADFUN}.

 We construct an efficient one-step estimator (OSE) by updating an initial $\sqrt{n}$-consistent estimator of $\theta$.
-Since we want to construct a rank-based estimator of $\theta$, we require that the initial estimator is rank-based too.
+Since we want to construct a rank-based estimator of~$\theta$, we require that the initial estimator is rank-based, too.
 We summarize these requirements in the following assumption.
-Recall that we consider a measurable space equipped with probability measures $\pr_{\theta,F_1,\ldots,F_p}$ and carrying random vectors $\vc{X}_i = (X_{i1}, \ldots, X_{ip})'$, for $i \ge 1$, which, under $\pr_{\theta,F_1,\ldots,F_p}$, are i.i.d.\ with common law $\prs_{\theta, F_1,\ldots, F_p} \in \model$.
-Also recall that $\vc{R}_i\tn = (R_{i1}\tn, \ldots, R_{ip}\tn)^\prime$ denotes a vector of ranks, with $R_{ij}\tn$ the rank of $X_{ij}$ within the $j$th marginal sample $X_{1j},\ldots,X_{nj}$.
+Recall that we consider a measurable space equipped with probability measures $\pr_{\theta,F_1,\ldots,F_p}$ and carrying random vectors $\mathbf{X}_i = (X_{i1},\ldots, X_{ip})'$, for $i \ge1$, which, under $\pr_{\theta,F_1,\ldots,F_p}$, are i.i.d. with common law $\prs_{\theta, F_1,\ldots, F_p} \in\model$.
+Also recall that $\mathbf{R}_i^{(n)}= (R_{i1}^{ (n)},\ldots, R_{ip}^{(n)})^\prime$ denotes a vector of ranks, with $R_{ij}^{(n)}$ the rank of $X_{ij}$ within the $j$th marginal sample $X_{1j},\ldots,X_{nj}$.

-\begin{assumption} There exists an estimator $\PLE^* = t_n(\vc{R}_1^{(n)}, \dots,\vc{R}_n^{(n)})$ such that, for all $\prs_{\theta,F_1,\dots,F_p}\in\model$, we have $\sqrt{n}(\PLE^*-\theta)=O_P(1)$ under $\pr_{\theta,F_1,\dots,F_p}$. \end{assumption}
+\begin{assumption} There exists an estimator $\PLE^* = t_n(\mathbf{R}_1^{(n)}, \ldots,\mathbf {R}_n^{(n)})$ such that, for all $\prs_{\theta,F_1,\ldots,F_p}\in\model$, we have $\sqrt{n}(\PLE^*-\theta)=O_P(1)$ under $\pr_{\theta,F_1,\ldots,F_p}$. \end{assumption}

-An obvious candidate for the initial $\sqrt{n}$-consistent estimator is the pseudo-likelihood estimator .
+An obvious candidate is the pseudo-likelihood estimator.
 If the copula parameter $\theta$ can be expressed as a smooth function of the correlation matrix $R(\theta)$, an alternative is to construct a minimum distance type estimator of $\theta$ using the normal scores rank correlations.

 In what follows, $\PLE$ denotes a discretized version of $\PLE^*$, obtained by rounding $\PLE^*$ to the grid $n^{-1/2}\mathbb{Z}^k$.
-This discretization, of course, does not disturb the $\sqrt{n}$-consistency; see also Remark~\ref{rem:discr}(ii).
+Discretization of the initial estimator is needed in the efficiency proof but has little to no practical implications [see pages~125 or 188 in \citet{LeCamYang:90} for a discussion].